oleobal/processors/v16alpha/v16alpha.md

 Costs in number of cycles.
 When a register is specified instead of a literal value, its value is used.

-**Jumping :** The current behavior of the `JUMP` instruction is to set `RCNT` to `0` and increment it until a label with the right value is found.
-Execution time thus varies depending on instruction number of the label.

 #### Conditionals